 It was one of those days where Piotr had woken up worryingly chatty.

 All in all the skateboards were easy to work with.
-Flat, matte black, so, not even any sun glare, they were also easy to look at.
-Thomas’ main complaint was that they were so alien to his way of seeing things, the way they simply absorbed whatever was thrown at them, he wasn’t sure they could ever assimilate.
+Flat, matte black.
+So, not even any sun glare.
+They were also easy to look at.
+Thomas’ main concern was that they were so alien to his way of seeing things, the way they simply absorbed whatever was thrown at them, he wasn’t sure they could ever assimilate.

 That was where Geo came in.